cloudeight/style-guidelines/css/README.md

 }
 ```

-Basically, the shorthand/longhand rule is more dependant on the situation.
+However, the shorthand/longhand rule is more dependant on the situation.
 For example, when declaring a background color it makes sense to use the longhand `background-color` over the shorthand `background`.

 If we have previously declared a background image on our selector, like so: